stayintarkov/SIT.Documentation/docs/source/configure.rst

 .. note::
    UPnP (Universal Plug and Play) is the **preferred** method for server hosting as it supports automagically opening the ports that SIT needs while they are needed.
 However this only works for competent routers (looking at you USA).
-   If you have issues with this please follow the guide :ref:`below <portforward>` for manually opening the required ports for |SIT|.
+   If you have issues with this please follow the :ref:`Port Forwarding<portforward>` guide below for manually opening the required ports for |SIT|.

+   If you are using UPnP, skip to :ref:`HTTP JSON Configuration <httpjson>` to prep the server
 .. _portforward:

 Port forwarding